This guide is for the Senzing APIs, if you are looking for details on the Senzing App please see the App System Requirements.

 What to think about in cloud environments

-Latency, latency, and less latency
+Latency, latency, and less latency!

 Co-located: If your systems are sitting far away from each other in the data center, or in different data centers, the network latencies are going to be much higher than if they are co-located in the same switch.

-Local Flash on the DB: A single locally attached NVMe will achieve more than 100k IOPS where a remote SAN may only achieve 2k IOPS.
+Local Flash on the database: A single locally attached NVMe will achieve more than 100k IOPS where a remote SAN may only achieve 2k IOPS.
 In cloud environments, be particularly aware of the random read/write IOPS capabilities on your database modes.

 Why Flash Storage is required

-To perform real-time entity resolution you must read from the database more than you write to it.
+To perform real time entity resolution you must read from the database more than you write to it.
 Flash is much faster than traditional spinning disks and have become so affordable they are becoming standard equipment.
 You can still use spinning disks, but it may take 10x longer to load your data.

 The performance expectations above are based upon typical person or company data sets such as master customer lists, prospect lists, employee lists, watch lists, national registries, etc.